 The Deprecated/Instances field in the alarm policy list displays the number of alarm objects associated with the alarm policy.
 If the value is not 0, the policy cannot be deleted.
 Only when all alarm objects are disassociated can the policy be deleted.

 - If you want to create a project, please see Project Management.

 - After a project is created, you can assign it to cloud product resources in their respective consoles (some cloud products do not support project assignment).
 For example, in TencentDB for MySQL, you can assign instances to the corresponding project as instructed in Specifying Project for Instance.

 >, the threshold is

-80%, the measurement period is
+80%, the statistical period is

-5 minutesand the lasting period is
+5 minutes, and the duration is

 - The default alarm policy cannot be deleted.